pippinbarr/the-artist-is-present-2/process/to-do.md

 ## Final things
 - ~~Increase the queue size to be more impressive~~

-- Consider animation and smaller sensors for car in and out
+- ~~Consider animation and smaller sensors for car in and out~~

-- Invert a momadoor and fix their relative position
+- Invert a moma door and fix their relative position
+- Test closing 15 minutes and full close (ideally in the middle of some other dialog, can maybe trigger with a painting/person)

 ## Title
 - ~~__IT WOULD LOOK JUST LIKE THE ORIGINAL__ Guess it needs a title screen?
 What would that look like?~~